imnuvi/CheatBook/grpc/README.md

   }</code>

   A compiler is invoked at build time to convert the proto file into language specific code to manipulate the proto buff

+## defining a proto buf
+  1. specify the field as optional or repeated
+  2. specify the data type of the field
+    - data types can be integer, boolean, float, oneof, enum, message, map they also support additional data types